 |5-30||Restaurants: 100% capacity with 6 feet distancing between parties|

 Gyms: 100% capacity with 6 feet distancing between parties

 Personal Services: May allow up to 50 additional people from Level Blue capacities.

 5 Star Businesses may not operate in Protect our Neighbors unless the county is formally in Protect Our Neighbors

 Pitkin County 5 Star Certification Program Information

-When – We started accepting applications January 28th.
+When – We started accepting applications on January 28th.

-Who – Effective February 24, the Administrative Committee voted to roll out the 5 Star Certification Program among restaurants, gyms/fitness centers, and personal services at the same time.
-Therefore, as long as our report card is “passing” on all metrics, certified restaurants, gyms/fitness centers, and personal services will be advised that they can operate at 5 Star capacities.
+Who – Effective March 25, the Administrative Committee voted to accept and certify the following sectors: restaurants, gyms/fitness centers, personal services, and indoor event venues.
+Therefore, as long as our report card is “passing” on all metrics, certified restaurants, gyms/fitness centers, personal services, and indoor event venues will be advised that they can operate at 5 Star capacities.

 How – Businesses must apply and then the county will start to conduct site inspections, with the understanding that businesses must follow Dial Level restrictions until further notice.
 Contingent on metric eligibility.
 Certified businesses will be able to open and operate at 5 Star Certification Program capacity.
 If applying, ensure that you are taking your time to fully complete the application with as much detail as possible regarding each 5 Star requirement when prompted.
 This will allow your application to be processed more quickly and therefore, the inspection process will happen more quickly.

 What should an applicant expect throughout the application and approval process?